devtron-labs/devtron/docs/user-guide/global-configurations/docker-registries.md

 If you enable the `Set as default registry` option, then the registry name will be set as default in the `Container Registry` section on the App Configuration >`Build Configuration` page.
 This field is optional.
 You can keep it disabled.

+### Advance Registry URL Connection Options:

+* If you enable the `Allow Only Secure Connection` option, then this registry allows only secure connections.
+* If you enable the `Allow Secure Connection With CA Certificate` option, then you have to upload/provide private CA certificate (ca.crt).
+* If the container registry is insecure (for eg : SSL certificate is expired), then you enable the `Allow Insecure Connection` option.

+### Note:
+You can use any registry which can be authenticated using `docker login -u <username> -p <password> <registry-url>`.
+However these registries might provide a more secured way for authentication, which we will support later.

 ## Pull an Image from a Private Registry